News Update :

 Survey: U.S. firms say generating leads is top content goal

 Nearly half of U.S. companies have a formal content marketing strategy and 44% of these companies say increasing leads is the main goal, according to a report from IMN.
-Price might be a big factor in the strategy's adoption since one-third of respondents said they spend less than 10% of their marketing budgets on content marketing.
+Price might be a big factor in the strategy's adoption since one-third of respondents said they spend less than 10% of their mark

 comments | | Read More...